 The following is a summary of certain material federal income tax consequences of acquiring, holding and disposing of Shares.
 Because the federal income tax consequences of investing in the Fund may vary from Shareholder to Shareholder depending on each Shareholder's unique federal income tax circumstances, this summary does not attempt to discuss all of the federal income tax consequences of such an investment.
 Among other things, except in certain limited cases, this summary does not purport to deal with persons in special situations (such as financial institutions, non-U.S. persons, insurance companies, entities exempt from federal income tax, regulated investment companies, dealers in commodities and securities and pass-through entities).
-Further, to the limited extent this summary discusses possible foreign, state and local income tax consequences, it does so in a very general manner.
-Finally, this summary does not purport to discuss federal tax consequences (such as estate and gift tax consequences) other than those arising under the federal income tax laws.
+Further, to the limited extent this summary discusses possible foreign, state and local income tax consequences (such as estate and gift tax consequences) other than those arising under the federal income tax laws.
 You are therefore urged to consult your tax advisers to determine the federal, state, local and foreign tax consequences of acquiring, holding and disposing of Shares.